Grid to spend $1.98M in gas explosion settlement

 The utility will spend the bulk of the money on special devices to limit the flow of gas when service to a building is damaged.

-National Grid will spend $1.98 million on programs and equipment to stem gas-leak explosions as part of a state settlement in lieu of penalties following a 2015 Water Mill gas explosion.
+National Grid will spend $1.98 million on programs and equipment to stem gas-leak explosions as part of a state settlement in lieu of penalties following a 2015 explosion in Water Mill.

-National Grid faced a penalty of up to $6 million for the violations, including upwards of $100,000 a day for the two months between the day a customer requested a gas-service shut off at the Hamptons home and the fiery explosion, which left two workers severely injured.
+The utility faced a penalty of up to $6 million for the violations, including upwards of $100,000 a day for the two months between the day a customer requested a gas service shut-off at the Hamptons home and the fiery explosion, which left two workers severely injured.

 Under a settlement approved Thursday by the state Public Service Commission, National Grid will spend $1.48 million on special devices that limit the flow of gas when service to a building is damaged.
 The company will spend another $500,000 on programs to teach small contractors and homeowners about the importance of reaching out to utilities before they start interior renovations or demolition work.